-The 22- day TechGirls program is designed with skill-development workshops and interactions with America’s most innovative tech professionals as well as 50 hours of study at iD Tech Camp.
+TechGirls is packed with skill-development workshops and interactions with America’s most innovative tech professionals as well as 50 hours of study at a Tech Camp.
 The TechGirls program improves the participants’ ability to enter tech fields and gain access to higher education, as well as offering them a rich cultural immersion experience.
 There is a TechGirls multiplier effect – inspiring others in their local community to pursue Stem.